 Auburn, Florida State, Georgia, Miami, Michigan, Ohio State, Tennessee and Texas A&M were among the schools offering scholarships to the prized quarterback recruit, but LSU received a verbal commitment from Johnson in November 2018, and he never wavered.

-With a football pedigree that runs deep — former Georgia and Miami head coach Mark Richt is his uncle — it shouldn’t take long for Max Johnson to make a splash in college football.
+With a football pedigree that runs deep — former Georgia and Miami head coach Mark Richt is his uncle — it’s no surprise Johnson has made the most of his opportunities in Baton Rogue.

 This article was originally published December 18, 2019 before updating.